Rocking Chairs by Hal Taylor

 This cherry rocker is from the Purdue collection

 This curly maple rocking chair resides in Balmoral Castle in Scotland.
-The summer abode of HRH Prince Charles
+The summer abode of King Charles III of England.
+I made this chair for him in 2004.

 English walnut rocking chair